apspring2019/MenuManager/README.md

 Item clicks can be handled fully in presenter or controller or you can call relavant methods of them in the view.

-You can see a simple usage of functional programming in this example.
+A simple usage of functional programming is listeners which is included in this example.